 I tried calling her a few more times, but she either couldn’t hear me, was ignoring my ass, or she’d passed out after our mid-afternoon rendezvous.
 Look at me speaking French.
 And they say I’m all brawn and no brains.

 The steam started to fade away on the mirror, and the tattooed patch of my club across my chest caught my eye in my reflection.
-I was proud of that patch, despite the pain that skull and those two hounds had caused me in recent years.
+I was proud of that patch, despite the pain that skull and those two hounds had caused.
 Pain was a price worth paying when it secured the safety of your family.
 My brothers may not have been born from the same blood, but we sure as shit had the same heart.

 I only wished two of my men were still around to see me today, here, looking stronger than ever.
 Happier than ever because of…

-Her eyes dropped down over my skin, studying every inch like she’d never seen it before, which amazed me considering how much I made sure she knew she owned my body completely.
+Her eyes dropped down over my skin, studying every inch like she’d never seen it before.

-I watched her mouth fall open before she blinked herself back into the here and now, looked up at me and swallowed carefully.
+Her mouth fell open before she blinked, looked up at me, and swallowed carefully.

 Her body fell against the doorframe, her feet crossing over one another as she melted into it and returned my sarcastic glare with one of her own.
 “I’ve seen better.”

 “You’re a liar and a thief, Hanagan.”
-I raised my arm and pointed right at her.
-“A liar.
-And a thief.”
+I pointed right at her.
+“A liar... and a thief.”

 “A thief?”
 She raised a brow.

-“Yeah, a thief.
-You waltzed into this club in your tight, ass-hugging jeans, said a few sweet things and stole my weak and vulnerable heart.”
+“Yeah, you waltzed into this club in your tight, ass-hugging jeans, said a few sweet things and stole my weak and vulnerable heart.”